 Pantone: | PMS Black C |

-The team logo is multi-layered.
+The team’s logo is multi-layered.
 The main one is a gray triangular shield.
-It features a blue basketball topped with a crescent with the words Dallas written on it.
-The horse’s head covers the left side of the ball.
-The lower corner of the shield supports the word MAVERICKS.
-It is written in black deformed letters in a blue frame and is complemented by a five-pointed star.
+It features a blue basketball, topped with a crescent with the inscription Dallas.
+The left side of the ball is covered by a horse’s head.
+The word MAVERICKS is located at the bottom of the shield.
+It’s written in black, deformed letters in a blue frame and complemented by a five-pointed star.

-Mark Cuban, who bought the Dallas Mavericks in 2000, assigned the redesign of the basketball team to Coca-Cola’s vice president of marketing and provided him with freelance designer letters with ideas for a new logo as a guide.
-The first version of the symbol with a shield and a horse’s head was developed.
-Moreover, it was important for Mark Cuban that the resulting emblem would go well with jeans – his favorite clothes.
+Mark Cuban, who bought the Dallas Mavericks in 2000, commissioned the basketball team’s redesign to the vice president of marketing for Coca-Cola, providing letters from freelance designers with ideas for the new logo.
+The first version of the symbol with the shield and horse’s head was developed.
+Additionally, it was important for Mark Cuban that the resulting emblem matched well with jeans – his favorite clothing.

-This option was suggested by a fan of the team, who explained his choice by the fact that the word “Maverick” perfectly conveys the mood of Dallas.
-The fact is that this is the name of the American Western TV series, in which one of the roles was played by James Garner, who was included in the group of owners of the newly created NBA franchise.
+This option was suggested by one of the team’s fans, who explained his choice by saying the word “Maverick” perfectly conveys the mood of Dallas.
+This is because it’s the name of an American western television series in which one of the roles was played by James Garner, who joined the group of owners of the newly created NBA franchise.

-Since its inception, the team has used a blue-green color scheme.
-In 1996, Dallas Mavericks had a new owner who wanted to change the palette to turquoise orange.
-But his project was never officially presented – it only exists on the Internet.
-Then the basketball club moved to Mark Cuban and, under his leadership, adopted other colors: black, silver, dark blue, and royal blue.
+Since its foundation, the team used a blue-green color scheme.
+In 1996, the Dallas Mavericks got a new owner who wanted to change the palette to turquoise-orange.
+But his project was never officially presented – it exists only on the internet.
+Then, the basketball club passed to Mark Cuban, and under his leadership, it adopted other colors: black, silver, dark blue, and royal blue.